-While at the 2019 AVCA Convention I attended a Coach-the-Coach session with Davide Mazzanti.
-He’s the Italian Women’s National Team coach.
-These sessions were, I believe, new for this convention.
+While at the 2019 AVCA Convention I attended a Coach-the-Coach session with Davide Mazzanti, the Italian Women’s National Team coach.
+These sessions were, I believe, new for that convention.
 You had to sign up for them in advance and had limited capacity.
 You could only sign up for one, so I can’t speak to the others that went on.
 The smaller, more intimate nature of this one, though, made for a more interactive session.
 I liked it quite a bit.

 Anyway, this session by Davide was on blocking strategy.
 Basically, he outlined what he does with the Italian team, then did a lot of Q&A. I won’t go into the specifics of the Italy system (or some of the technique stuff he went into), as a lot of readers probably won’t relate to it, but I will talk here about some of the broader concepts involved.